Finding a local doctor to help with follow-up care

 Because MTF breast augmentation is a major surgical procedure, you will need to stay in the San Francisco Bay area for at least 10 days before you can safely fly home.
 Flying home too soon can increase risk of complications such as a pulmonary embolism or blood clots.

 Most airlines have specific regulations regarding flying after major surgery.
 Check your airline provider’s policies in advance.

 MTF breast augmentation requires several follow-up visits in the weeks and months following surgery.
 Out-of-town patients can follow up with Dr. Mosser virtually through phone calls, emails and photographs.

 After your initial follow-up, you will have a second follow-up with Dr. Mosser two weeks later.
 If you are doing fine during your second follow-up, you won’t need another one for 4-6 months, followed by annual visits thereafter.

 In most cases, there will be very little care necessary after surgery.
-However, Dr. Mosser would be happy to interact directly with your local primary care physician (or physician’s assistant or nurse practitioner) to ensure that you’re comfortably recovering and can access necessary prescription refills (e.g., antibiotics or pain medication).
+However, Dr. Mosser would be happy to interact directly with your local primary care physician (or physician’s assistant or nurse practitioner) to ensure that you’re comfortably recovering and can access necessary prescription refills (e.g., pain medication).
 It’s a good idea to identify a local physician in advance of surgery so that you don’t have to worry about it during your recovery.

 Though uncommon, complications following MTF breast augmentation may occur.
 In these instances, you may need to return to San Francisco to meet with Dr. Mosser in-person.